 - Born August 23, 1957 in Cedar Rapids, IA USA

 Boddicker hailed from the small town of Norway, Iowa (pop.
 633).
 When he became a big league star, much was made of the fact that he had spent previous winters working in grain elevators in Norway for $4.50 an hour.
 He was drafted by the Montreal Expos out of high school in the 1975 amateur draft, but chose to enroll at the University of Iowa instead.
-Boddicker was named to the third-team All-Big 10 team as a third baseman after his freshman year at Iowa.
-However, he decided to concentrate on pitching after that season.
-In his junior year in 1978, he led the NCAA with 11.5 strikeouts per 9 innings.
-He then signed as a 6th round pick in the 1978 amateur draft with the Baltimore Orioles and scout Joe Bowman.
-15 weeks later, he was playing in AAA for the Rochester Red Wings.
-However, he would be stuck at Rochester for most of the next 4 years, although he made brief appearances in Baltimore in 1980, 1981, and 1982.
+Boddicker was named to the third-team All-Big 10 team as a third baseman after his freshman year, but decided to concentrate on pitching after that season.
+In his junior year, 1978, he led the NCAA with 11.5 strikeouts per 9 innings.
+He signed as a 6th round pick in the 1978 amateur draft with the Baltimore Orioles and scout Joe Bowman.
+Fifteen weeks later, he was playing in AAA for the Rochester Red Wings.
+He would be stuck at Rochester for most of the next four years, although he made brief appearances in Baltimore in 1980, 1981, and 1982.
 There were reports that Earl Weaver was not impressed with Boddicker’s stuff and he seemed to be cast in the role as the last guy off the staff.

 After 1990, Boddicker filed for free agency and signed a three-year contract with the Kansas City Royals.
-While expectations were high for Boddicker with the Royals, he was just average in 1991.
+While expectations were high with the Royals, he was just average in 1991.
 After getting off to a strong start, he went on the disabled list in May with an elbow ligament strain, and was mediocre when he returned.
-Then, after losing his first two starts for the 1992 Royals, he was shifted to the bullpen, where he spent the bulk of the year.
+After losing his first two starts for the 1992 Royals, he was shifted to the bullpen, where he spent the bulk of the year.
 He ended up suffering the worst season of his career, and an 0-4 record with a 6.69 ERA in his eight starts suggested he was nearing the end of the line.
-The Royals sold his contract in April 1993 to the Milwaukee Brewers and after another ineffective year he retired at the end of the season.
+The Royals sold his contract in April 1993 to the Milwaukee Brewers and, after another ineffective year, he retired at the end of the season.

 - 1983 Topps All-Star Rookie Team